-Section 654 of the Treasury and General Government Appropriations Act, 1999, Public Law 105-277, requires Federal agencies to issue a Family Policymaking Assessment for any proposed rule that may affect family well-being.
-Today's notice of proposed determination would not have any impact on the autonomy or integrity of the family as an institution.
+Section 654 of the Treasury and General Government Appropriations Act, 1999, Public Law 105-277, requires Federal agencies to issue a Family Policymaking Assessment for any rule that may affect family well-being.
+Today's determination will not have any impact on the autonomy or integrity of the family as an institution.
 Accordingly, DOE has concluded that it is not necessary to prepare a Family Policymaking Assessment.